Spain: 1 dead in church machete attacks, terror link probed

-BARCELONA, Spain (AP) — A man wielding a machete killed a sexton and injured a priest in attacks at two churches in the city of Algeciras Wednesday before being arrested, Spain’s interior ministry said, in what authorities are investigating as a possible act of terrorism.
+BARCELONA, Spain (AP) — A machete-wielding man killed a sexton and injured a priest at two Catholic churches in the city of Algeciras on Wednesday before being arrested, Spain’s interior ministry said.
+Authorities are investigating the attacks as a possible act of terrorism.

-The suspect was arrested in the southern city and is in the custody of Spain’s National Police.
+The suspect is in the custody of Spain’s National Police.
 The ministry did not identify him.

+Algeciras is near the southern tip of Spain, resting across from a bay from Gibraltar.
+It is home to an important port with ferry connections to northern Africa.

-The attack started when the armed man went into the San Isidro church and assaulted a priest, who was seriously injured, the ministry said.
-Local media said he is being treated in a hospital.
+The attack started around 7 p.m., when an armed man went into the church of Maria Auxiliadora y San Isidro and assaulted a priest, who was seriously injured, the ministry said.

-The assailant then went to a second church, the Nuestra Señora de La Palma, where he attacked and killed the sexton outside the building.
+The assailant then went to a second church, Nuestra Señora de La Palma, a five-minute walk away, where he attacked the sexton.
+The sexton, whose job it is to take care of the church, fled outside to a public square, where the attacker dealt him mortal wounds, the ministry said.

+The Algeciras town hall said the sexton was named Diego Valencia and identified the wounded priest as Antonio Rodríguez.
+The town hall said he was hospitalized and in stable condition.

 Local media reported that at least three other people were injured.